 The Food Market is home to an array of gourmet, artisan, free-from and natural food and drinks from hundreds of small producers and retailers.
-Independents can join the platform, which aims to replicate the experience of perusing a farmers’ market, in order to boost their digital profile and enable them to deliver their products far beyond their local communities.
+Independents can join the ecommerce marketplace as third-party sellers, which aims to replicate the experience of perusing a farmers’ market, in order to boost their digital profile and enable them to deliver their products far beyond their local communities.

 Joining a digital marketplace could provide your shop with an opportunity to support your local community or expand your reach to other areas of the UK.
 With the online shopping boom showing no signs of slowing, there’s no better time to look into your options.